Have questions? We have answers.

 7. I will be eligible for Medicare this year, and I have decided to apply for Social Security benefits and Medicare?
 What do I need to do?

 If you apply for and collect Social Security benefits, you will automatically be enrolled in Medicare Part A. Beginning the first month you enroll in Medicare, your HSA contribution limit is zero.
 If you turn 65 and become eligible in the middle of the year, your HSA contribution limit is prorated for the calendar year.
-As an example: You turn age 65 in July 2024 and enroll in Medicare.
-You enroll in employee-only coverage and eligible for an additional contribution of $1,000.
-Your contribution limit for 2024 will be $2,575 ($4,150 + $1,000 ÷ 12 x 6).
+Example: You turn 65 in July 2025 and are enrolled in the CDHP with Employee Only coverage.

 You need to contact the Benefits Department at benefits.mailbox@energytransfer.com to stop your HSA contributions.